ubinhash/ZeroSumPac/README.md

 We expect to make adjustment to this contract everytime we run a new season based on the prize we/future collaborator plans to offer.

+`mintAndStoreNFT` (owner only): we will invoke this when contract is deployed to store special nft in this contract for future reward.

+`GiveReward` (only allowed operator): game contract will invoke this function when player reached a levl with reward.
+Player will be added to corresponding whitelist or give special trait depending on their level.

+`ClaimNFTOneOne`: eligible players will be able to claim 1/1 NFT

+`ClaimNFTSpecial`: Max 1 eligible players will be able to claim the god-tier nft.

 ### 5. NFT Contract